jessicaprt/personal-website-v2/blog-generator/README.md

 This creates the file **new-blog.json**

-## Inside the JSON file and Filling in the Details
+## Inside the JSON file and filling in the details
 The generated json file will look as follows:
 ```json
     {